gem/oq-engine/doc/adv-manual/addition-is-non-associative.rst

-For a real-life calculation that was run today, producing 196,830 aggregate loss curves, one for each possible combination of the tags in the exposure, the engine found an inconsistency between the total sum of the aggregate loss curves and the total loss curve computed with a different ordering of the losses of 0.43362%: that means over 4 million euros over 1 billion!
+For a real-life calculation that was run today, producing 196,830 aggregate loss curves, one for each possible combination of the tags in the exposure, the engine found an inconsistency between the total sum of the aggregate losses and the total losses computed with a different ordering of the losses of 0.43362%: that means over 4 million euros over 1 billion!